moikkasisu/moikkasisu/README.md

-#### 🌱 G'd day ~
+#### 🌱🍀 G'd day ~

-- ⚡ I’m currently learning to code and to build something meaningful 👋
+- ⚡ I’m currently learning to code 👋
-- 👯 I’m looking to collaborate on small-scale projects.
-- 📫 How to reach me: twitter, telegram, CodePen, Repl.it
+- 🚀 I enjoy learning Javascript 🌵🍄
-- 😄 I like connecting with people from different cultures, esp. enjoy a sense of humor.
+- I like connecting with people with a sense of humor
-- ❤️ I love everything Finnish ✨
+- 🍧🌸 I love everything Fnnish ✨

 about me: https://hopefullyme.netlify.app/
-as in August 2020
+as in August 2020 🍅🌻🌳